-The Greater Richmond Transit Company (GRTC), in partnership with consultant Michael Baker International, is exploring the demand, need, potential, and feasibility for micro-transit services in the Greater Richmond Region which includes the jurisdictions of Ashland, Charles City, Chesterfield, Goochland, Hanover Henrico, New Kent, Powhatan, and the City of Richmond.
-The study will help determine the path forward for micro-transit, and the recommendations that are produced from the study will be incorporated in the FY2023 Regional Public Transportation Plan.
+The Greater Richmond Transit Company (GRTC), partnered with consultant Michael Baker International, exploring the demand, need, potential, and feasibility for micro-transit services in the Greater Richmond Region.
+The Greater Richmond Region includes the jurisdictions of Ashland, Charles City, Chesterfield, Goochland, Hanover Henrico, New Kent, Powhatan, and the City of Richmond.

-To meet the goals and objectives of the Richmond Region Micro-Transit Study, GRTC and Michael Baker are conducting public outreach, including surveys, public meetings, presentations, and stakeholder meetings/focus groups.
+To meet the goals and objectives of the Richmond Region Micro-Transit Pilot, GRTC and Michael Baker conducted public outreach, including surveys, public meetings, presentations, and stakeholder meetings/focus groups.
 The PDF versions of these PowerPoint presentations are available for download.
-Please click the links below to view the documents.
+Please click the links below to view the documents and memos.